 Best for Damaged Hair: L’Oréal Elvive Total Repair 5 Damage-Erasing Balm

-This unique deep-conditioning balm is infused with almond, protein, and ceramides to help repair hair damage.
+Infused with almond, protein, and ceramides, this unique deep-conditioning balm helps repair hair damage.
 It targets the five signs of damage—split ends, weakness, roughness, dullness, and dehydration—and is lightweight enough to be used daily for silky, smooth, and revitalized hair.

 Best for Fine Hair: Neutrogena Triple Moisture Daily Deep Conditioner